North Cascades Environmental Learning Center, a field campus in North Cascades National Park

-Venture up the Skagit River deep into the mountains.
+Venture up the Skagit River in northwestern Washington State deep into the mountains.
 Hike beneath towering cedars and fern-draped maples.
 Paddle a canoe on glacier-fed Diablo Lake.
 Learn with scientists studying salmon and songbirds, or paint Pyramid Peak bathed in evening light.

-North Cascades Institute operates North Cascades Environmental Learning Center in partnership with the City of Seattle and the National Park Service.
-Modeling earth-friendly design and operations, the tree-sheltered campus features 16 buildings clustered on the north shore of Diablo Lake in North Cascades National Park.
+North Cascades Institute operates North Cascades Environmental Learning Center in partnership with Seattle City Light and the National Park Service.
+Featuring earth-friendly design and operations, the tree-sheltered campus features 16 buildings clustered on the north shore of Diablo Lake in North Cascades National Park.
 Facilities include:

 - Multimedia classrooms, a research library and aquatic and terrestrial labs

 - Overnight lodging for up to 92 participants, plus housing for graduate students and staff

 - A lakeside dining hall with a recycling/composting center

 - An amphitheater, outdoor learning shelters and trails leading into the surrounding wildlands

 - A dock on Diablo Lake for paddling adventures